 Rule 7 of Part VII of the Supreme Court Rules provides that sealed District Court records shall be made available to this Court on appeal but that those records "shall be sealed from public access" subject to further order of this Court.
 This Court will keep the documents under seal if there is an appropriate basis to do so under SRCR 3(4).
 SRCR 3(4) permits the sealing or redaction of the record when justified by compelling privacy or safety interests that outweigh the public interest in access to the court record.
 The public interest in privacy outweighs the public interest in open court records when the sealing or redaction furthers a protective order entered under NRCP 26(c).
 SRCR 3(4)(b).

 Here, the District Court, after briefing from the parties, entered a Protective Order with Respect to Confidentiality under NRCP 26(c) (the "Protective Order").
 (Ex.
 1.)
-Pursuant to the Protective Order, the parties are permitted to designate materials that contain "information that constitutes, reflects, or discloses nonpublic information, trade secrets. know-how, other financial, proprietary, or commercially sensitive, confidential business, marketing, regulatory, or strategic information (regarding business plans or strategies, technical data, and nonpublic designs)" as Confidential.
+Pursuant to the Protective Order, the parties are permitted to designate materials that contain "information that constitutes, reflects, or discloses nonpublic information, trade secrets, know-how, or other financial, proprietary, commercially sensitive, confidential business, marketing, regulatory, or strategic information (regarding business plans or strategies, technical data, and nonpublic designs)" as Confidential.
 (Id. at 2-3.)
 And, information that is designated as confidential may be filed with the Court and kept under seal and/or redacted upon motion of the filing party.
 (Id. at 9.)

 In the present case, Wynn Resorts and real parties in interest, Kazuo Okada, Aruze USA, Inc., and Universal Entertainment Corp. have designated certain materials as Confidential or Highly Confidential pursuant to and in accordance with the Protective Order.
-However, in order to present this issue to the Court, it is necessary to present the unredacted, unsealed versions to the Court.
-Thus, in order to avoid running afoul of the Protective Order, Wynn Resorts seeks an order from this Court allowing it to file certain portions of its Appendix, which contain the unredacted excerpts from deposition transcripts, under seal.
-An Order permitting Wynn Resorts to file these documents under seal will facilitate the Court's review of Wynn Resorts' petition.
+Moreover, the parties have filed certain pleadings under seal and/or in redacted form in accordance with the Protective Order.
+However, in order to present this issue to the Court, it is necessary to quote or to summarize the unredacted, unsealed versions of these documents in the Reply.
+Thus, in order to avoid running afoul of the Protective Order, Wynn Resorts seeks an order from this Court allowing it to file the Reply in redacted form and to submit the unredacted Reply for the Court's consideration under seal.
+An Order permitting Wynn Resorts to file their Reply in redacted form will facilitate the Court's review of the Reply.